WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 14. Miradouro dos Balcões, a must in Madeira!

 The splendid viewpoint of Balcões is located in the Parque do Ribeiro Frio, 10 km from Pico do Areeiro.
 To get there, you will need to take the short walking path of Vereda dos Balcões, a path that follows the Levada of Serra do Faial.

 On blue sky days, you can see the central mountain range of the island, Pico do Areeiro, Pico Ruivo and Penha d’Águia.

 What is also famous about this hike, is the many birds singing along the way.
-At the viewpoint if you extend your hand and put a few grains or piece of your snack, the birds will come and eat it.
+At the viewpoint, if you extend your hand and put a few grains or pieces of your snack, the birds will come and eat it.